 In Dec.
 2010, the situation in Solotvyno, Ukraine salt mine area was classified as an emergency by a decision of the Transcarpathian Regional State.
 Later this decision was approved also by the expert report of the Ministry of Emergency Situations of Ukraine.
-Beside the salt contamination that pollutes the ground and surface waters (River Tisza), the collapsing mine shafts imply continuous danger to human lives, infrastructure and cascading effects.
-In 2016 EU Civil Protection Team (including experts of EUSDR PA4 and the Hungarian national coordination) conducted risk assessment of the area and its surroundings.
+Besides the salt contamination that pollutes the ground and surface waters (River Tisza), the collapsing mine shafts imply continuous danger to human lives, infrastructure, and cascading effects.
+In 2016 EU Civil Protection Team (including experts of EUSDR PA4 and the Hungarian national coordination) conducted a risk assessment of the area and its surroundings.
 The Risk Assessment Report (RAR) contains different scenarios and 8 recommendation packages on the rehabilitation steps.
-The REVITAL I is the first activity that aims gradually bringing the RAR proposals into practice.
+REVITAL I is the first activity that aims gradually bringing the RAR proposals into practice.

-The project will also draft Strategic Concept Note (a document with analysis and recommendations for further areas of work and will suggest in priority order activities for different stakeholder groups, all level decision making).
+The project will also draft a Strategic Concept Note (a document with analysis and recommendations for further areas of work and will suggest in priority order activities for different stakeholder groups, all level decision making).
 For the realization of the project, 6 partners have gathered from the four countries (HU, SK, RO, UA).

-The REVITAL I. project received a Letter of Recommendation from the EUSDR Water quality (PA4) and Environmental risks (PA5) priority areas in 2017.
+The REVITAL I. project received a Letter of Recommendation from the EUSDR Water Quality (PA4) and Environmental Risks (PA5) priority areas in 2017.

 Number of partners: 6 (4 ERDF, 2 ENI)